juvenal/juvenal.github.io/_posts/1997-10-21-open-source-magic.md

 layout: post
 categories: personal opinions
 ---
-I got a glimpse of the software future, and didn't recognized it...
+I got a glimpse of the software future, and didn't recognized it...<!--more-->

 I was used to work with UNIX workstations, mainly SGI IRIX and some Sun Solaris, some years ago (circa 1991).
 I was eager to be able to run a UNIX like OS on my personal machine (a PC XT that I had at the time).
 I strongly disliked MS Windows, and the Mac System didn't have a native command prompt at the time (Classic System).
 The comercial UNIX like systems for the PC were really expensive, and owning a workstation as a home, personal machine was also impractical, either by its price range, as well as by its installation requirements.
 That was when a friend of mine introduced me to a copy of an open source operating system that was impressively stable and well assembled.
 I became aware of Linux, by that Slackware distribution (I still have those CDs).